bareos/bareos/docs/manuals/source/DocumentationStyleGuide/Gotchas.rst

    :config:option:`...`

-If the link target :ref:`DocumentationStyleGuide/BareosSpecificFormatting/BareosConfiguration:Reference to a Resource Directive` is unknown, the displayed text will not alter.
+If the link target :ref:`DocumentationStyleGuide/BareosSpecificFormatting/BareosConfiguration:Reference to a Resource Directive` is unknown, the displayed text will not change.

-There will not even be a warning during Sphinx build, making it really hard to find typos in this kind of references.
+There will not even be a warning during Sphinx build, making it really hard to find typos in this kind of reference.

 .. _documentationstyleguide/gotchas:toctree vs include: